sir-temi/pykuda/README.md

 pip install pykuda
 ```

-PyKuda has some dependencies which will be installed (requests and python-decouple). `requests` is used by PyKuda to make http requests to Kuda's endpoints, while the `python-decouple` is responsible for getting the environmental variables which has to be set for the requests to be authenticated; more to be discussed below.
+Our package, PyKuda has some dependencies which will be installed (requests and python-decouple). `requests` is used by PyKuda to make http requests to Kuda's endpoints, while the `python-decouple` is responsible for getting the environmental variables which has to be set for the requests to be authenticated; more to be discussed below.

 ### Create Environmental variables